tanzhiyuann/Portfolio/README.md

 A functional personal portfolio website to display my skills, talents and inform the user more about me. <br>
 The website should be responsive and interactive to impress the audience/user with my current programming knowledge and potentially hire me.

+I went with a mainly dark theme as a dark theme would reduce eye fatigue as unlike having to stare at a white screen for too long, dark themes are typically smoother to the eyes and it is less bright (Especially when viewing in the night).
+However the awards page is an exception as I wanted to user to be "awake" when looking through my achievements which is one of the more imporant page in my portfolio.

 Link to website : https://notaddison.github.io/Portfolio/
 ## Design Process
  The website is for sharing information to potential employees or friends of mine, to showcase my skills and talents as well as to present myself in a positive and elegant manner.